DIPLOMA IN EARLY CHILDHOOD EDUCATION AND CARE

 Diploma in Early Childhood Education and Care program is delivered part-time over a period of 1 – 2 years.
 Some additional out of hour sessions may be required depending on course requirements throughout the year.
 There is a cooling off period of 21 days for this course.

 The majority of components for this course are delivered during the course on site however learners are the required to continue their study off site to ensure they gain a comprehensive understanding of the content.
-There shall be two hours of contact hours per month with the Trainer.
+There shall be three hours of contact hours per month with the Trainer.

 The cohort of learners are currently working in the field of Early Childhood Education and Care, with the majority of learners engaging in a Traineeship or Apprenticeship.
 Those who are not working in the industry will be required to complete hours within a registered service, as per training package assessment conditions.